Why Enroll in Kinesiology at MSU?

 - Many KIN students take advantage of opportunities for research and applied work with MSU athletic teams and Student-Athlete Support Services.

 - KIN students are accomplished.
-Fourteen KIN graduate students have received MSU’s highly competitive Excellence-in-Teaching Citation, presented annually to six of MSU’s ~10,000 graduate students.
+Nineteen KIN graduate students have received MSU’s highly competitive Excellence-in-Teaching Citation, presented annually to six of MSU’s ~10,000 graduate students.

 Funding for Graduate Study